Western Australia: Sport

-Western Australia's largest sports stadium is Perth Stadium, also known by naming rights sponsorship as Optus Stadium.
+Western Australia's largest sports stadium is Perth Stadium, also known through naming rights sponsorship as Optus Stadium.
 It has a capacity of over 60,000 people and is primarily used for Australian rules football and cricket.

 Wine

 Winemaking regions are concentrated in the cooler climate of the south-western portion of the state.
 Western Australia produces less than 5% of the country's wine output, but in quality terms is considered to be very much near the top.
 Major wine producing regions include: Margaret River, The Great Southern, Swan Valley as well as smaller districts including Blackwood Valley, Manjimup, Pemberton, Peel, Chittering Valley, Perth Hills, and Geographe.

 Public holidays

 The table below outlines all recognised public holidays in Western Australia.